MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ![Add Redirect URL](~/media/channels/slack-RedirectURL.png)

-**Add bot token scopes**
+## Add bot token scopes

 1. In the left panel, click the **OAuth & Permissions** link.
 1. In the right panel, scroll down to **Scopes**.
 1. In the **Bot Token Scopes** section, click the **Add an OAuth Scope** button.
-1. Make sure that the following scopes are included:
+1. Make sure to select the following scopes, also shown in the picture:

     - app_mentions:read
     - channels:history